-Despite my pledge to attempt to reach Scotland on my virtual coastal walk this month, this weekend was turning out to be a bit of a washout in more ways than one.
+This weekend was turning out to be a bit of a washout in more ways than one.
 The planned Sunday walk was scuppered by Commanndo’s plans and my plan to walk to the dentist and back on Monday fell victim to heavy rain and food shopping.
 That left Tuesday as my only chance to fit some miles in.
 The weather forecast was hardly inspiring.
 Even so I planned out an ambitious walk, considering the chance of heavy rain, to Victoria Country Park.
 In fact it fit rather well with the date, 11 November.

 The morning news was full of severe weather warnings and I did wonder just how sensible this walk was.
 There was a great temptation to stay to home in the warm and dry.
 The news was also full of the poppies in London.
 I’d like to have seen them but, sadly, time and money didn’t allow for a visit.